Hong Kong: Angela Merkel calls for peaceful solution to unrest | DW | 14.08.2019

 Merkel's comments came in the wake of satellite images showing what appeared to be armored personnel carriers and other vehicles belonging to the Chinese People's Armed Police Force, a heavily armed paramilitary unit, parked in the southern city of Shenzhen.

-The pictures show more than 500 armored vehicles situated by the soccer stadium at the Shenzhen Bay Sports Center, just across the bay from Hong Kong.
+The pictures show more than 500 armored vehicles situated within the grounds of the soccer stadium at the Shenzhen Bay Sports Center, just across the bay from Hong Kong.

+This satellite image appears to show military vehicles in Shenzhen, China.
+The vehicles seem to be parked by the football pitch, within the soccer stadium, just across the harbor from the Yuen Long District of Hong Kong

 The United States reacted to the images, expressing concern about the armed movements and urged Beijing to honor the territory's autonomy.